sahat/hackathon-starter/README.md

 ### How do flash messages work in this project?

 Flash messages allow you to display a message at the end of the request and access it on the next request and only the next request.
 For instance, on a failed login attempt, you would display an alert with some error message, but as soon as you refresh that page or visit a different page and come back to the login page, that error message will be gone.
 It is only displayed once.
-This project uses _express-flash_ module for flash messages.
-And that module is built on top of _connect-flash_, which is what I used in this project initially.
-With _express-flash_ you don't have to explicitly send a flash message to every view inside `res.render()`.
+This project uses a middleware for displaying flash messages.
+You don't have to explicitly send a flash message to every view inside `res.render()`.
-All flash messages are available in your views via `messages` object by default, thanks to _express-flash_.
+All flash messages are available in your views via `messages` object by default.

 Flash messages have a two-step process.
 You use `req.flash('errors', { msg: 'Error messages goes here' }` to create a flash message in your controllers, and then display them in your views: